-- 11.6.1 The Review must be conducted in the context of market conditions as of the Effective Date of the opinion in the Report being reviewed. - 11.6.2 Data that could not have been available for the Report under Review on the date of that Report must not be used by a reviewer in the development of a Review, but may be used when the purpose of the Review includes the requirement to develop an opinion of value [see 11.3].
+- 11.6.1 The Review must be conducted in the context of market conditions as of the Effective Date of the opinion in the Report being reviewed. - 11.6.2 Data that could not have been available for the Report under Review on the date of that Report: - 11.6.2.i. must not be used by a reviewer in the development of a Review; but - 11.6.2.ii. may be used when the purpose of the Review includes the requirement to develop an opinion of value. [see 11.3]